reheck/kickstarter-analysis/README.md

 # kickstarter-analysis
-Performing analysis on kickstarter fundraising campaigns for Louise's new play_BUDAbootcamp
+Performing analysis on kickstarter fundraising campaigns for Louise